splewis/csgo-multi-1v1/README.md

 **Status: Supported.**

-This is home of the CS:GO multi1v1 arena plugin.
-It sets up any number of players in 1v1-situations on specially made maps and they fight in a ladder-type system.
-The winners move up, the losers go down.
+The multi1v1 plugin sets up any number of players in 1v1-situations on specially made maps and they fight in a ladder-type system each round.
+The winners move up an arena, and the losers go down an arena.
+Players choose between specific round types (for example: "rifle", "pistol", "awp"), and the plugin automatically spawns and gives players the appropriate weapons each round start.

 Also see the [AlliedModders thread](https://forums.alliedmods.net/showthread.php?t=241056) and the [the wiki](https://github.com/splewis/csgo-multi-1v1/wiki) for more information.